marb61a/Course-Notes/Misc/Data Protection/Build Security Incident Response for GDPR data protection.md

   -
   -

-19. Types of SOC
+Types of SOC
-4min
-Play
+  -
+  -

-20. Building a SOC
+Building a SOC
-6min
-Play
+  -
+  -

-21. Cheat Sheets to help you in configuring your systems
+Cheat Sheets to help you in configuring your systems
+  -
+  -

 <br /> <br /> <br />